hisck/FlaskApp/README.md

 To run the container use the following command `sudo docker run --network host -d flaskappdocker`

 The CI provided runs on each push to the main branch and periodically on Saturday at 7 PM (17 PM on UTC timezone).

+The link to the docker hub repo is the following https://hub.docker.com/repository/docker/hisckk/flask-app/general